 Fashion and apparel is visual, fit-sensitive, and trust-sensitive.
 The buyer’s uncertainty is rarely only “where can I buy this?”
 It’s also “will it fit?”, “will it look good?”, “can I return it?”, “is it authentic?”, and “is this the right style for the context?”

-What the data suggests
+What the citation and Gen AI traffic data suggests

-The current data shows strong relevance for size guides, fit content, return/shipping pages, styling guidance, store/local pages, resale/authentication assets, marketplaces, and visual/social sources.
+The current citation data shows strong relevance for size guides, fit content, return/shipping pages, styling guidance, store/local pages, resale/authentication assets, marketplaces, and visual/social sources.
 This makes fashion one of the clearest cases where support-style content can be commercially important for AI visibility.

 What to prioritize